mpenet/thera/README.md

            (= :pwd "password")
            (= :gender "male"))))

+    >> "SELECT * FROM foo WHERE key = foo and name > 1 and pwd = 'password' and gender = 'male'"

     ;; field selection
     (select :foo (fields [:bar "baz"]))

+    >> "SELECT bar, 'baz' FROM foo"

     ;; field N range
     (select :foo (fields :reversed true
                          :first 100))

+    >> "SELECT REVERSED FIRST 100 FROM foo"

     ;; column range
     (select :foo (fields (as-range :a :b)))

+    >> "SELECT a...b FROM foo"

     ;; passing additional options (valid for any query type) (select :foo (using :consistency :QUORUM
                         :timestamp 123123
                         :TTL 123))

+    >> "SELECT * FROM foo USING CONSISTENCY QUORUM and TIMESTAMP 123123 and TTL 123"

 and more...